Oakwood is SDSU's literary and art magazine, edited by SDSU students.

 In 1976, former SDSU student Doug Cockrell and English Professor David Evans started a regional literary magazine under the original title Calliope.
 In the beginning, it not only included the creative writing of SDSU students, but was also designed to include regional writers.
 The name was later changed to Oakwood to give the publication the regional flavor the creators originally intended it to have.
+Beginning with the 2017 issue, Oakwood returned to it roots and now includes regional writers and artists.

 Today Oakwood includes work from SDSU students of all majors, as well as writers and artists of the broader Great Plains region.
 The journal is published in the spring with funding from the English Department, the Student Association, and generous donors.